weltliteratur/blog/_drafts/vossanto-timeline.markdown

 typing some words it shows all Vossantos that contain the word.
 Clicking on a match scrolls to the corresponding point in the timeline and shows the details.
 This provides many more opportunities to find interesting Vossanto!
-For example, search for *literature to find [a Vossanto together with its explanation](https://vossanto.weltliteratur.net/timeline/#1097313_0).
+For example, search for "literature" to find [a Vossanto together with its explanation](https://vossanto.weltliteratur.net/timeline/#1097313_0).